FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

 \end{matrix}$$
 In this condition, this type of boundary conditions lead to the so-called ***Two Point Boundary Value Problems***

-Hence the <mark style="background: transparent; color: yellow">strong form</mark> of the boundary value can be written as :
+Hence the <mark style="background: transparent; color: red">strong form</mark> of the boundary value can be written as :
 $$(S)\quad \begin{cases}
 \text{Given $l$ : $\bar{\Omega} \rightarrow R$ and constants $q$ and $h$, and then find $u : \bar{\Omega}\rightarrow  R$, such that :  }\\
 u_{, xx}(x) + l(x) = 0 \qquad \text{on } \Omega \\